Skip to main content

 Registers of nonconformist churches, synagogues and other places of worship

-Registers of other places of worship in Tower Hamlets may be held by London Metropolitan Archives or at the institution.
+Registers of other places of worship in Tower Hamlets may be held by The London Archives or at the institution.
 The National Archives also holds a large number of nonconformist registers.

 We hold original registers for some non-Anglican places of worship in the borough.
 For further details see our guide to places of worship.